1Which data structure follows the LIFO (Last In First Out) principle?

 5In a linked list representation of a stack, where are elements pushed and popped from?

-A.The tail of the list
+A.The middle of the list

-B.The middle of the list
+B.The tail of the list

 C.The head of the list